Treefrog/Handbook/Manual/absenteeism.md

 Many of these specifics are covered within its own section of the Manual.

-When a Frog’s absences are both high in number and the frequency of personal absences becomes excessive as compared to the company’s average or the absences establish a pattern, for example, Mondays, Fridays , the Frog’s absenteeism will be considered **excessive**.

-Frogs with excessive absences will receive a letter that is issued by his or her [Pod Champion](manual/pod-champion.md) and that will detail attendance records and set performance expectations over a defined period of time.

-If absences continue, a further meeting will be held to identify the reasons for the ongoing absences.
-Each case will be reviewed individually, and appropriate steps will be taken in accordance to the severity of the issue.

-Majority of the work done at Treefrog is interdependent on co-workers.
-Therefore, it is extremely important that each Frog is punctual and consistent with his or her schedule.
-Habitually arriving late for work is not acceptable and is subject to disciplinary action.

-### Warn Your Pod Champion
+### What to do is you are Expecting to be Absent

+> Absence due to tardiness must be made up based on a schedule approved by your Pod Leader.

 You must notify your [Pod Champion](manual/pod-champion.md) about time required off for personal appointments at least 48 hours prior to the time missed.
 Appointments should be made at the beginning or end of day whenever possible.
-Excused time off for appointments must be made up, and these hours must be approved by your [Pod Champion](manual/pod-champion.md).
+Excused time off for appointments must be made up by working alternative hours, and these hours must be approved by your [Pod Champion](manual/pod-champion.md).
+Absolutely you can take off time to go to the doctor.
+Just don't let it hurt everyone else while you are at it.

-Absence due to tardiness must be made up based on a schedule approved by your Pod Leader.

 #### Slack Warnings